Pertussis usually affects children and adolescents.

 Polymerase chain reaction (PCR) testing, done on samples from the nose or throat, is the most useful test.
 It increases the amount of the bacteria's DNA so that the bacteria can be detected more quickly and identified more easily.

 Children are routinely vaccinated against pertussis.
-The pertussis vaccine Diphtheria-Tetanus-Pertussis Vaccine The diphtheria, tetanus, and pertussis vaccine is a combination vaccine that protects against these three diseases: Diphtheria usually causes inflammation of the throat and mucous membranes... read more is usually combined with vaccines for diphtheria and tetanus as DTaP for children under 7 years of age and Tdap for adolescents and adults (see Figure: Routine Vaccinations for Infants, Children, and Adolescents Routine Vaccinations for Infants, Children, and Adolescents It's a schedule created by the American Academy of Pediatrics and the U.S. Centers for Disease Control and Prevention, also known as the CDC It shows which vaccines children need, the ages they... read more ).
+The pertussis vaccine (P) Diphtheria-Tetanus-Pertussis Vaccine The diphtheria, tetanus, and pertussis vaccine is a combination vaccine that protects against these three diseases: Diphtheria usually causes inflammation of the throat and mucous membranes... read more is usually combined with vaccines for diphtheria (D) and tetanus (Ta) as DTaP.
+DTaP is given at ages 2, 4, and 6 months, at 15 to 18 months, and at 4 to 6 years ( see Figure: Routine Vaccinations for Infants, Children, and Adolescents Routine Vaccinations for Infants, Children, and Adolescents ).
 Immunity from the vaccine tends to decrease 5 to 10 years after the last dose is given, so a booster dose of Tdap (tetanus-diphtheria-pertussis) is recommended at 11 to 12 years of age (see Diphtheria-Tetanus-Pertussis Vaccine Administration The diphtheria, tetanus, and pertussis vaccine is a combination vaccine that protects against these three diseases: Diphtheria usually causes inflammation of the throat and mucous membranes... read more ).

 Antibiotics are given to certain groups of people after they have been exposed to a person with pertussis—whether they have been vaccinated or not.
 These antibiotics (called postexposure antibiotics) are given within 21 days after the person with pertussis first developed a cough to the following: